-Academic integrity is the guiding principle for all that students do during their academic tenure; from taking exams, making oral presentations, to writing term papers.
+Academic integrity is the guiding principle for all that students do during their academic tenure; it includes their integrity in fulfilling academic, research, and clinical responsibilities and in their interpersonal and professional behavior.
 It requires that students recognize and acknowledge information derived from others and take credit only for ideas and work that are their own.
 It is a violation of the principle of academic integrity to:

-- Cheat on an examination: - Submit the same work for two different courses without permission from the professors; - Receive help on a take-home examination that calls for independent work;
+- Cheat on an examination;

+- Submit the same work for two different courses without permission from the professors;

+- Receive help on a take-home examination that calls for independent work;

+- Plagiarize

-- Plagiarize - Falsify or fabricate data
+- Falsify or fabricate data